xorinox/chia-utils/README.md

 ```

 ### Scripts
-The ./scripts is a clone of this repository: https://github.com/xorinox/chia-utils
+The ./scripts directory is a clone of this repository: https://github.com/xorinox/chia-utils
 ```
 /chia
 ├──scripts